orb-lang/helm/doc/md/helm/maestro.md

 since a composed keymap can just throw all the wildcards in one pile and not worry about where they came from, but it also seems reasonable that they are of a lower logical priority than specific bindings\.

-For now, we also accept the old \{category, value\} style of event, dispatching it to a special LEGACY handler on the raga if no match is found for the new\-style event\.

 \#todo
 processed to determine arguments to pass to the actual handler\.
 Not sure